G0RELLA/gorella_overview/lecture/questionnaires.md

 | (1)                | (2) | (3) | (4) | (5) | (6) | (7)               |

 **2.9)** What was the most challenging part of the training/lecture?
 Did something in particular helped you master these challenges?
+Did you miss anything that might have helped you overcome these issues?
 If you didn't experience any difficulties, please tell us what the most helpful/insightful part of the training/lecture was for you (< 100 words):